 The measures will improve the NDIS Commission’s ability to keep participants safe by:

-- deterring providers and workers from fraudulent and negligent actions, and
+- deterring providers and workers from fraudulent and negligent actions

 - simplifying NDIS Commission operations for more effective regulatory functions and activities.